scylladb/scylla-operator/docs/source/quickstarts/gke.md

 This is a quickstart guide to help you set up a basic GKE cluster quickly with local NVMes and solid performance.

-This is by no means a complete guide, and you should always consult your provider's documentation.
+This is by no means a complete guide, and you should always consult your Kubernetes provider's documentation.

 ## Creating a GKE cluster